247supportorg/simX/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+Please subscribe to our [Free Software email list](https://www.masscollabs.xyz/mailman/listinfo/freesoftware_masscollabs.xyz) for more information and to join discussions.